SoundBoySelecta/taxi_rides_ny_dbt_bq/README.md

 Once our data is extracted from source and loaded into a DWH, we can start our DBT workflow.
 Setting up a project on DBT is very straight forward: You have an option to run local or on cloud IDE.
 Once a cloud account is setup, do the following:
 1. Create a project.
+Name project.
 2. Link your GH account fully where you will be able to see all your repos or just clone a repo.
-3. If you clone a repo, you inherit into DBT.
+3. If you clone a repo, you inherit into DBT the same directory structure which you will see in file browser in DBT cloud.
+4.